shybovycha/shybovycha.github.io/_drafts/2024-05-12-more-than-typescript.md

 }
 ```

-This might be a bit too harsh on TypeScript as a language, considering this is not the best implementation (in my opinion), but this highlights one of the issues: this very same code caused a number of runtime errors caught by users - not exceptions, not compilation errors, but wrong UI behaviour - all locations were displayed as a table location.
+This might be a bit too harsh on TypeScript as a language, considering this is not the best implementation (in my opinion), but this highlights one of the issues with TypeScript: this very same code caused a number of runtime errors caught by users - not exceptions, not compilation errors, but wrong UI behaviour - on the UI all locations were treated as a table location.

 The reason why this was happening is the code itself - it does not really handle the choice type `JobUpdateLocation` correctly and instead of a choice type it returns a union type, to put it roughly - instead of `oneOf` it returns essentially `allOf` object.